-Lara is a capable and diligent junior known for her excellent writing skills, analytical mind and meticulous attention to detail.
+Lara is a capable and diligent barrister known for her excellent writing skills, analytical mind and meticulous attention to detail.
 Her ability to master voluminous material with ease and precision means that she is regularly instructed in paper heavy cases.
 She is quick to dissect complex information, identify the key issues and present them in a clear and succinct way.
 Lara recently acted as junior counsel to the Independent Inquiry into Child Sexual Abuse and the Manchester Arena Bombing Inquiry, where she had been described as “an asset” and “a star…her work is of the very highest quality.”
 She is commended in particular for her drafting skills and efficiency; she has been given a lot to do, with tight deadlines, and has consistently delivered a high standard of work.”

 Lara is currently instructed as Junior Counsel on Module 2 of the UK Covid-19 Inquiry.